 Tmall advanced rushing purchases of coupons.
 Successive rounds of promotions are started at 10:00, 14:00, 20:00 every day until Bachelor’s Day.
 Besides Tmall, Alibaba supported Taobao to take part in this shopping festival.
 More than 10,000 businesses are involved, which is 5 times that compared to last year.

 Moreover, Dangdang has fired its “Fire Promotions” from Nov 9, which will also last until Nov 11.
 In the meantime, it will celebrate its third anniversary.

 More than price wars

-Basically, e-commerce cannot break away from its essence of retailing.
+Basically, e-commerce cannot break away from the essence of retailing.
 Besides prices, they also compete on product varieties, users’ experience and resources.
-That is to say, this war is not only a challenge for promotion ability, but also a test of storage, logistics and capitals.
+That is to say, this war is not only a challenge for promotion ability but also a test of storage, logistics, and capitals.

 Both of Gome and Suning joined their online and offline channels, leading the whole industry to develop in the department store-oriented way.